nodekit-io/nodekit-cli/templates-build/doc/readme.md

         nodekit platform ls

-- Save versions of all platforms currently added to the project to `config.xml`.
+- Save versions of all platforms currently added to the project to `nodekit.json`.

         nodekit platform save